-Interest rate risk can have a major impact upon the finance of the council as even small increases in interest rates can impact significantly on borrowing costs however an increase in rates does result in better returns on cash.
-For several years, rates have been less than a quarter percent but with the current volatility in the market, rates have been between 2%-5%.
-We will continue to use internal cash to avoid higher cost of borrowing at the present time.
-If cash becomes depleted whilst rates are high, we may look to use short-term borrowing as opposed to longer term borrowing.
+Interest rate risk can have a major impact on the finances of the Council, as even small increases in rates can impact significantly on borrowing cost, however an increase in rates does result in better returns on cash.
+Any interest rate benefit however would be one-off in nature and not continuous.
+Current rates have been between 4-6%.
+We will continue to use internal cash to avoid higher cost of borrowing at the present time, and any decisions on the time and length of borrowing will be taken with careful consideration of interest rate forecasts.